Ethena Staked USDe Price Hits $1.08 on Exchanges (SUSDE)

 Buying and Selling Ethena Staked USDe

-It is usually not possible to purchase alternative cryptocurrencies such as Ethena Staked USDe directly using U.S. dollars.
-Investors seeking to acquire Ethena Staked USDe should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, GDAX or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Ethena Staked USDe using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Ethena Staked USDe directly using US dollars.
+Investors seeking to trade Ethena Staked USDe should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Ethena Staked USDe using one of the aforementioned exchanges.

 Receive News & Updates for Ethena Staked USDe Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Ethena Staked USDe and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.